GiantJun/CL_Pytorch/README.md

-# Continual Learning Framework for Pytorch
+# CL-Pytorch: Continual Learning Framework for Pytorch

 This codebase implements some SOTA continual / incremental / lifelong learning methods by PyTorch.